quintel/documentation/general/documentation.md

 ### Layout

-The layout of the ETM is based on its four main topics (Targets, Demand, Costs and Supply), which are located in the tabs at the top of each page.
+The layout of the ETM is based on its five main topics (Targets, Demand, Flexibility, Supply and Costs), which are located in the tabs at the left of each page.
 Each main topic is divided into several sub-topics.
 These are are described further on the dedicated pages of each main topic.

 #### Targets